-Most people who have joined the employment market have come across stressful situations from time to time, whether through heavy workload, unreasonable demands, office politics or a host of other reasons.
+Most people who have joined the employment market have come across stressful situations from time to time.
+This could be through heavy workload, unreasonable demands, office politics or a host of other reasons.

-But are you more likely to be stressed if you have a particular role, work in a specific industry or are employed in a larger company?
+But are you more likely to feel stress if you have a particular role, work in a specific industry, or for a larger company?

 A recent report from the Health & Safety Executive, entitled Work related Stress, Anxiety and Depression in Great Britain 2016 has shed some light on these very questions.